Why Does Your Body Feel Weaker in Your 20s?

 Steps to Preventing Aches and Pains

-Employer-sponsored health insurances usually allow workers to get physical exams every year for free.
+Employer-sponsored health insurance usually allows workers to get physical exams for free every year.
 But if you’re uninsured, find a plan that covers yearly physical exams.
-These health checks will help you determine which type of exercise and diet will work best for you.
+These health checks will help determine which exercise and diet work best for you.
 And, of course, getting checked regularly can detect early signs of disease.

 The fitness culture on the internet tends to make us believe that we have to follow the routine of specific influencers.
 But that only sets us up for failure.
 We have to customize our fitness regimen according to our lifestyle and schedule.

-Stress causes a series of problems, from irritability to a weakened immune system.
+Stress causes problems, from irritability to a weakened immune system.
 If your job makes stress inevitable, commit to a stress reduction routine.
-For example, read a book, go for a walk, or do breathing exercises.
-Don’t let your stress decide your actions because that often leads to self-destructive activities.
+For example, read a book, walk, or do breathing exercises.
+Don’t let stress decide your actions because that often leads to self-destructive activities.

 Managing your stress will help you manage your body better.
-When your mind is clear, and emotions check, you gain the mood to practice healthy habits.
+When your mind is clear and your emotions are in check, you are in a better mood to practice healthy habits.

 Don’t let your 20s feel like your 60s.
-Your peers may make that seem normal, but your body should still be well-energized at this point in your life.
+Your peers may make that seem normal, but your body should still be well-energized.
 Take steps to be healthier and more active now.